dna-seq/just_cancer/README.md

 # just_cancer
-Cancer postagregator for longevity reporter
+Cancer postagregator for longevity reporter.
+It is a part of [Oakvar-Longevity](https://github.com/dna-seq/oakvar-longevity) module.

 # Installation
 ## Installation through Oakvar